susameca/bulgarisation-for-woocommerce/readme.txt

 == Changelog ==

+= 2.2.4 =
+Invoice: Change PDF printer functionality to use .ttf font
+Econt: Update checkout when change payment method
+Econt: Fix calculation on checkout when sender address is in different town from the selected office of sending

 = 2.2.3 =
 Econt: Fix calculation and generation for София-Град
 Econt: Fix cd amount when taxes are enabled